Press Brake Operation Manual (Training PDF)

 Press Brake Functions and Range of Work

-The opening size of the V-groove on lower dies is typically 8 times greater than the thickness of the sheet, and it should be adjusted for sheets of varying thickness.
+The press brake is designed to deliver high efficiency and precision in bending metal sheets.
+The opening size of the V-groove on the lower dies is typically 8 times the thickness of the sheet, and it should be adjusted accordingly for sheets of varying thickness.
+Different types of upper and lower dies can be used to bend a variety of workpieces, as illustrated in Fig. 1.

-The hydraulic drive of the machine prevents serious overload operation accidents due to changes in sheet thickness or incorrect selection of the lower die cavity.
+The press brake is constructed from steel plate fabrication, providing sufficient strength and rigidity.
+The hydraulic drive system of the machine prevents serious overload operation accidents that may occur due to changes in sheet thickness or incorrect selection of the lower die cavity.
 This machine also offers stable performance, ease of operation, and reliable safety.

-1.4 This press brake is technologically advanced and boasts dependable performance, making it one of the ideal shaping devices.
+This press brake is technologically advanced and boasts dependable performance, making it one of the ideal shaping devices.
+It is widely used in industries such as aviation, automobile, shipbuilding, and machinery due to its high production efficiency.

 Installation of press brake